Story of Hannu

 I sat down hesitantly and timidly on the potter’s wheel, not knowing what I should have done.

 The following year and a half passed by rapidly at the student apartment in front of my own potter’s wheel and working on a ceramic kiln as my diploma work.
 When our teacher Salmi handed us our graduation diplomas in the Spring of 1984, my classmates received congratulations for completing their blacksmith degrees.
 To me he said entirely something else: Congratulations, CLAYSMITH (saviseppä)!
-That utterance has shaped my path for the past decades.
+That utterance would shape my path for the upcoming decades.

 After finishing my studies, I took a 9-month course in entrepreneurship in Lahti with the goal of starting my own business.
 By the summer of ‘85 I was already deep into making ceramics.
 My own company was founded in autumn of the same year - SAVISEPPÄ, owner Hannu Sairanen.